haplio/rtd-tutorial/docs/source/index.rst

 *This is how we do italics*

-This is how we link to named pages in our repo like: `next-begin`
+This is how we link to named pages in our repo like: :doc:`next-begin`

 This is how we link to named headings anywhere in our doc: :ref:`subheading_1`